Scott Fortune

 Scott Thomas Fortune (born January 23, 1966) is an American former volleyball player.
-He was an All-American at Stanford University and a three-time Olympian for the United States national team.
-He helped the U.S. win the gold medal at the 1988 Summer Olympics.
+Fortune was an All-American at Stanford University and a three-time Olympian for the United States national team.
+He helped the United States win the gold medal at the 1988 Summer Olympics and the bronze medal at the 1992 Summer Olympics.

-Career

-High school
+Early life

 Fortune played for the volleyball team at Laguna Beach High School.
 He helped the team win the 1983 CIF championship.
-As a senior, he was named the South Coast League's most valuable player.
+As a senior, he was named the South Coast League's Most Valuable Player.
 Fortune was also a point guard on the school's basketball team.

 College

 Fortune played for Stanford from 1985 to 1989.
-He was named to the All-America first team in 1987 and 1989.
-He helped Stanford advance to the NCAA Final Four in 1989.
+He was selected as an All-American in 1987 and 1989.
+He helped Stanford advance to the NCAA Final Four in 1989, and was selected to the All-Tournament Team.

+In 1998, Fortune was inducted into the Stanford Athletics Hall of Fame.

 International

-Fortune joined the U.S. national team in 1986.
-He was a member of the gold medal winning team at the 1988 Summer Olympics.
+Fortune joined the national team in 1986.
+He was a member of the gold medal winning team at the 1988 Summer Olympics in Seoul.
 In 1991, he was named the USOC Male Volleyball Athlete of the Year.
 He won the best passer and best digger awards at that year's World League.
-At the 1992 Summer Olympics, Fortune was named best digger and helped the U.S. win the bronze medal.
-He also played in the 1996 Summer Olympics.
+At the 1992 Summer Olympics in Barcelona, Fortune, as captain of the bronze medal winning United States team, was named best digger.
+He also played at the 1996 Summer Olympics in Atlanta.

 Professional

 Fortune played on the 4-Man Pro-Beach Tour from 1992 to 1995.
-In 1993, he was named the offensive player of the year.
+In 1993, he was named the Offensive Player of the Year.
 In 1994, he played for the league champions, Team Sony Autosound.
 Fortune also played for clubs in Greece and Italy.

-After volleyball

-Fortune now works at Magee Thompson Investment Partners in San Diego.
-He has worked there as their Research Analyst and Portfolio Manager for 16 years.
-He works alongside David Magee, Portfolio Manager and Chief Investment Officer.
-Kelly Thompson, Marketing Officer and Client Service Manager.
-Eric Romaine, Office Trader.